AdamP1592/Muscle_Sim/DataStructuresDocs.md

     * A private member of the class that stores the backwards Map **Functions:**

-*BiMap.value*
-- A getter that returns the string version of the map

 *BiMap.toString()*
 - Overrides the standard toString function so you can call String(BiMap)